davar-playgrounds/vagrant-oracle-cloud-insfrastructure/MySQL_Support_Exercise/Responses.md

 			1. MySQL reads every row because it does not use the existing index "idx_code" on the citycodes.code column.
 			1. It does not use the index "idx_code" because of a type mismatch: the query passes an integer (37040) as the value to be found in the citycodes.code column, while the type of the citycodes.code column is VARCHAR.

-	1. A possible solution is: Wrap 37040 in single quotes in the query, like `EXPLAIN SELECT city FROM citycodes WHERE code = '37040'\G`.
+	1. A possible solution is: Wrap 37040 in single quotes in the query, like `SELECT city FROM citycodes WHERE code = '37040'\G`.
 That way, 37040 would be passed as a string rather than as an integer, and MySQL would use the "idx_code" index to speed the query.

 1. "Attendance" | 200 minutes
 	1. Changes that may bring performance improvements are: